-Shutdown faults must be acknowledged after the fault has been corrected.
-If in Auto or Manual mode, the control must be set to Stop mode (Off).
-Faults are cleared from the control panel display by pressing the Reset button.
+Shutdown faults must be acknowledged after the faults have been corrected.
+If in Auto or Manual Run mode, the control must be set to "O" (off).
+Also, faults are acknowledged when in Auto and the Remote Start command is removed.
+Faults are cleared from the operator panel display by pressing the $\blacktriangle$ , $\triangledown$ , or $\blacksquare$ button.